 After making sure the bottle is clean and dry, apply your stencils so that the top of the stencil is near the bottom flat part of the bottle.
 Be very careful, especially with the thin lines of your design!

-Tape off all extra area with masking or duct tape and add newspaper to cover all parts of the bottle except the part being etched.
+Tape off all extra areas with masking or duct tape and add newspaper to cover all parts of the bottle except the part being etched.

 Make sure the bottles are on a stable surface.
 I padded them around with more newspaper so they couldn’t roll around.
 Wearing gloves, apply the etching cream thickly over the areas to be etched.
 You should not be able to see the stencil through the etching cream.